BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 It allows using Hermit Druid as a setup tool for a FEB kill, and it gives the deck a powerful way to play around Graveyard Hate without actually having to remove it from the board.

-You’ll see a lot of Scrounger action throughout this guide.
+You’ll see a lot of Scrounger action throughout this guide!

   </div>
 </div>